-University expenditure includes tuition fees and the costs of day-to-day living, including rent, food, clothing, and travel.
-University tuition fees vary considerably around the world.
-Some countries provide greater funding to higher education institutions, resulting in lower or minimal tuition fees; these include France, Germany and some Nordic countries.
+Total expenditure on university studies includes tuition fees and day-to-day living costs, including rent, food, clothing and travel.
+University tuition costs vary considerably around the world.
+Some countries provide greater funding to higher education institutions, resulting in modest or minimal tuition fees; these include France, Germany and some Nordic countries.

-Understand the financial aid rules
+Obtaining financial aid

-There are two types of financial aid: that provided by the state, either to the student or the university; and that provided by the institution itself.
+There are two types of financial aid: that provided by the state, either to the student or the university, and that provided by the institution itself.

 An EU citizen studying in another member state cannot be asked to pay higher course fees than a domestic student.